ramcharankhv-byte/CINE-MARK/README.md

 **Total Content:** ~250KB | **Reading Time:** 8-12 hours | **Target Audience:** Backend developers, technical interviewers, future self

+** SPECIAL NOTE : ALL THE FILES AND DETAILS ARE THERE IN THE REPORT FOLDER IN SRC , THIS FILE IS FOR REFERENCE THANK YOU**

 ---

 ## 📚 Document Breakdown